Szymon Szewczyk: NBA

 On June 26, 2003, Szewczyk was selected by the Milwaukee Bucks with the 35th pick of the 2003 NBA draft.
 On 2009, he joined the Bucks for the Las Vegas Summer League.

 On July 11, 2013, the Oklahoma City Thunder acquired Szewczyk's rights in a three team deal with Milwaukee and the Minnesota Timberwolves.

-As of 2022, Szewcyzk has yet to play in an NBA game despite being drafted nearly 20 years ago.

 Personal life

+Born in Szczecin, Szewczyk grew up with PKK Szczecin's youth teams.
 His father Miroslaw Szewczyk was a professional basketball player for more than 20 years in Szczecin.